-In this blog, we will discuss key product management skills required in an organization.
+Product management is a thriving sector that can constitute a great career path.
 First things first, who is a product manager?
-A product manager is one who identifies larger business objectives and the customer needs that a feature or a product will fulfil, articulates what a successful product launch looks like, and rallies and leads a team to turn the vision into a reality.
-Right from the generation of a product idea to the time the product is active in the market, the product manager takes care of the entire product life cycle management.
+A product manager identifies larger business objectives, and the customer needs that a feature or a product will fulfill.
+A product manager also articulates what a successful product launch looks like and leads a team to turn the vision into a reality.
+From the generation of a product idea to when the product is active in the market, the product manager takes care of the entire product life cycle management.
+To do this, product manager skills are essential.

 A product manager is like a constant (c) in an indefinite integral.
-You try to eliminate it and you will fail all the laws of Mathematics, or maybe, productive business in this case.
-As we mentioned earlier, product managers are a very active part of the product management throughout the pipeline – from ideation, designing, and development to launching it in the market, product managers are responsible for monitoring and ensuring proper execution of all the activities.
+You try to eliminate it, and you will fail all the laws of Mathematics, or maybe, productive business.
+As we mentioned earlier, product managers are a very active part of product management throughout the pipeline – from ideation, designing, and development to launching it in the market; product managers are responsible for monitoring and ensuring proper execution of all the activities.
 Therefore, it is essential to have the right product management skills.

 Product Manager’s Job Description

-In this section, we’ll be broadly talking about two types of product manager’s job description:
+In this section, we’ll be broadly talking about two types of product manager job descriptions:

-In this, the role of a product manager involves – collating and prioritizing customer and product requirements, defining the vision of the product, working closely with the marketing, sales, engineering, and support team to ensure customer satisfaction and achievement of revenue goals.
+In this, the role of a product manager involves – collating and prioritizing customer and product requirements, defining the product’s vision, and working closely with the marketing, sales, engineering, and support team to ensure customer satisfaction and achievement of revenue goals.
 They should also ensure that the product supports the overall goals and strategy of the company.
 It further includes:

 - Defining the product roadmap and strategy